-Mayor Oscar Trevino and members of the City Council will ring the bell for the Salvation Army's annual Red Kettle campaign on Saturday, December 16 from 10 a.m. to 7 p.m.
+Mayor Oscar Trevino, members of the City Council and other community volunteers will ring the bell for the Salvation Army's annual Red Kettle campaign on Saturday, December 16 from 10 a.m. to 7 p.m.
 The effort is part of the Salvation Army's 2017 Mayor Red Kettle Challenge to see which city can raise the most money.
-The cities we are competing with include: Arlington, Bedford, Dalworthington Gardens, Hurst, Kennendale, Mansfield, Pantego, and Euless.
-Stay tuned for a list of kettle locations in NRH.
+The cities we are competing with include: Arlington, Bedford, Dalworthington Gardens, Hurst, Mansfield and Pantego.

 You don't have to wait until December 16 to donate.
 Visit the Mayor's Online Kettle to donate now, or text NRH to 71777 for a link to donate.
 Mayor Trevino will also ring the bell for the Salvation Army at the Holiday Magic Christmas Tree Lighting and Family Festival on Friday, Dec.
 1.